During the tenancy

 Garden Maintenance

-Smoke and Co Alarms
+Smoke and CO Alarms

 Gas Appliances